 How is the Northern Roots project being funded?
 How will it become financially sustainable in the long term?

 Northern Roots is exploring a wide range of statutory, charitable, educational and commercial funding streams to kickstart the development of the site.
-To date, Northern Roots has secured funding from the Esmee Fairbairn Foundation, GM Moving and the Green Recovery Fund, a National Heritage Lottery Fund initiative.
-Funding applications have been submitted to Sport England’s ‘Places To Ride’, the Rural Community Energy Fund and the Towns Fund.
-If Oldham’s bid to the Towns Fund is successful, it will provide Northern Roots with £8 million capital funding.
+To date, Northern Roots has secured funding from the Esmee Fairbairn Foundation, GM Moving, the Green Recovery Fund, (a National Heritage Lottery Fund initiative), the Rural Community Energy Fund, the Community Renewal Fund, and the Towns Fund.

 The long-term ambition for the Northern Roots project is that it will become self-financing through a blend of social investment, enterprise, licensing, membership and commissioning.
 As a charity, Northern Roots will be a not for profit entity.
 Any profit the charity makes will be ploughed back into the project for the benefit of local communities.

 What opportunities has Northern Roots created for Oldham residents so far?